 David H. Koch is director emeritus of Koch Industries, Inc., which owns a diverse group of companies involved in refining, chemicals, and biofuels; forest and consumer products; fertilizers; polymers and fibers; process and pollution control equipment and technologies; electronics; information systems; commodity trading; minerals; energy; glass; ranching; and investments.
-Based in Wichita, Kansas, with estimated annual revenues as high as $110 billion, according to Forbes, Koch companies employ more than 120,000 people worldwide, with about 65,000 of those in the United States, and have a presence in about 50 countries.
-Since 2003, Koch companies have invested more than $100 billion in acquisitions and other capital expenditures.
-From January 2009 to present, Koch companies have earned more than 1,200 awards for safety, environmental excellence, community stewardship, innovation, and customer service.
-Familiar Koch companies’ brands include STAINMASTER® carpet, LYCRA® fiber, Quilted Northern® tissue, and the Dixie® brand of cups, plates and cutlery.
+Based in Wichita, Kansas, with estimated annual revenues as high as $110 billion, according to Forbes, Koch companies employ more than 130,000 people worldwide, with about 67,000 of those in the United States, and have a presence in 60 countries.
+Since 2003, Koch companies have invested more than $105 billion in growth and improvements.
+From January 2009 to present, Koch companies have earned more than 1,300 awards for safety, environmental excellence, community stewardship, innovation, and customer service.
+Familiar Koch companies’ brands include STAINMASTER® carpet, Quilted Northern® tissue, and the Dixie® brand of cups, plates and cutlery.

 Mr. Koch served as chairman and chief executive officer of Koch Chemical Technology Group, LLC, a wholly owned subsidiary of Koch Industries.